“Arts make the Difference.”

 - researching the career and work of an artist or craftsperson

 Click here for more information about Arts Award

 To find out more about Story Play CIC can help your school or community group with Arts Award email email@example.com

 It’s been a real pleasure to reflect on the 2018 Story Play projects in Schools and Community Settings.
 These included storytelling at two Herefordshire festivals in the warm summer months.
 Look at this amazing Storytelling Sofa at Hellens Garden Festival

 Here are some of the beautiful treasure boxes decorated in storytelling and craft workshops in Knighton, Powys.
 The library had recently moved to a new location in the town’s Community Centre and we were in a fabulous light-filled room which opened onto a beautiful sensory garden.

 In the Autumn Story Play ran a six week project for young children at Hereford Museum with a rhyme written especially for the bees in their glass hive!

 The third photo is of one of the books created in a Poetry & Creative Writing Session.
-This pilot is now developing into an enrichment programme involving two schools and with classes from Reception to Year Four.
+This pilot is now developing into an enrichment programme involving classes from Reception to Year Four.
 Can’t wait to get started!